The Importance of Early Learning

-This report uses information on the percentage of students reaching college and career readiness targets over a four-year period as an indicator of the difficulty of doing so.
-The report focuses on students who start out far off track—well below the achievement level that those with average growth trajectories need to reach college and career readiness targets in a specified later grade.
-We focus on closing academic preparation gaps over two four-year periods:
+The report Catching Up to College and Career Readiness (PDF; 12 pages) examines how many “far off track” fourth and eighth graders catch up to college and career readiness before they graduate.
+Using information on the percentage of students reaching college and career readiness targets over a four-year period as an indicator of the difficulty of doing so, the report focused on students who start out far off track—well below the achievement level that those with average growth trajectories need to reach college and career readiness targets in a specified later grade.
+The findings indicate that it is exceptionally difficult to close academic preparation gaps.

 Subscribe to ACT Research and Policy Alerts